SciML/Surrogates.jl/docs/src/samples.md

 ```
 sample(n,lb,ub,S::SamplingAlgorithm)
 ```
-Where lb and ub are respectively lower and upper bound.
+where lb and ub are, respectively, the lower and upper bounds.
 There are many sampling algorithms to choose from:

 * Grid sample